malquielb/dotnet-pokeapi/README.md

           Adds a new pokémon to favorites.

 ## DELETE /api/favorite/{id}
-          Delete a pokémon from favorites.
+          Deletes a pokémon from favorites.